 For students who are unable to effectively utilize the above supports to take their own notes, we offer peer notetaking services.
 Your instructor can help identify a classmate of yours to volunteer as a peer notetaker in the course.
 In exchange, Disability Services offers volunteers a small stipend ($25 per credit hour) or a certificate of volunteer hours.

 For students that have disabilities with random acute episodes which may require them to miss classes or deadlines, Disability Services will approve for the student to be granted a moderate amount of flexibility with excused absences, exam dates, deadlines and participation points.
-With our guidance and support, you and the instructor will create a written agreement which outlines this flexibility while still honoring the learning outcomes for the course.
+We offer a range of options to best suit your individual circumstances.